LixinDu/difference_field/README.md

 # difference_field
-A SageMath package for summation in multivariate difference field
+A SageMath package for summation in a multivariate difference field